 Continue from Chart 1 Issuer Ensures equipment is available in the state agreed in the outage plan.
-If an Assurance is required, then ensures that it has been received Issuer Completes point of control (POC) handover from generation controllers as required.
+If an Assurance is required then ensures that it has been received Issuer Completes point of control (POC) handover from generation controllers as required.
 Actions Operating Order/Isolation Instruction.
-Applies and records Issuer Applied Safety Measures (IASM) Issuer Places Permit Board (if used) at worksite and defines the permit area using permit rope, signage of barriers as required in agreement with the recipient (see recipient responsibilities) Issuer Places IASM keys, any fuses, and any assurance etc in the lock box and locks the lock box with an IASM lock Issuer & Recipient Meet to discuss detail of the Access Permit, confirm Recipient Applied Safety Measures (RASM) required and issuer issues RASM locks and keys Recipient [Preferably with Issuer] physically checks and acknowledges that all IASMs are correctly applied an identifies equipment to be worked on Issuer Issues the Access Permit to the Recipient Recipient Places RASM lock on the lock box, if not already applied, and accepts the Access Permit Issuer Updates log and retains an available copy (paper or digital) of the Access Permit Recipient Updates the Work in Progress (WIP) board (or equivalent) and retains a copy (paper or digital) of the Access Permit.
-Ensures permit notice is displayed at the worksite Recipient Applies RASMs as required and records this in the permit RASM section Recipient Meets with all members of the work party(s) and steps through the complete detail of the Access Permit Next Page )
+Applies and records Issuer Applied Safety Measures (IASM) Issuer Places Permit Board (if used) at worksite and defines the permit area using permit rope, signage of barriers as required in agreement with the recipient (see recipient responsibilities) Issuer Places IASM keys, any fuses, and any assurance etc in the lock box and applies IASM to the lock box Issuer & Recipient Meet to discuss detail of the Access Permit, confirm Recipient Applied Safety Measures (RASM) required and issuer issues RASM locks and keys Recipient [Preferably with Issuer] physically checks and acknowledges that all IASMs are correctly applied a identifies equipment to be worked on Issuer Issues the Access Permit to the Recipient.
+Updates the log and retains an available cop (paper or digital) of the Access Permit Recipient Applies RASM lock on the lock box, if not already applied, and accepts the Access Perm Issuer Issue RASM locks and keys to the recipient as required Issuer/Recipient Updates the Work in Progress (WIP) board (or equivalent) and retains a copy (paper or digital) of the Access Permit.
+Ensures permit notice is displayed at the worksite Recipient Applies RASMs as required and records this in the permit RASM section Recipient Meets with all members of the work party(s) and steps through the complete detail of the Access V Next Page